jroy2019/Python_data_analytics/README.md

 - 2. Excel experienced a significant increase in demand around November, reversing its earlier downward trend.
 - 3. Python, Tableau, and SAS showed relatively stable demand throughout 2023, with only minor fluctuations.
 They continue to be essential skills for data analytics.

-## 3. How well do jobs and skills pay for Data Analysts?
+## 3. How well do Data Analyst's get paid compared to other data roles and based on their skills?

-### What are the expected salaries for popular data roles?
+### What are the expected salaries of Data analyst compare to other popular data roles

 I visualized the expected salaries for three data roles, Data Analyst, Data Scientist, and Data Engineer, at both junior and senior levels in the United States.
-This analysis can help job seekers better understand potential earnings and plan their future career trajectories within the data field.
+This analysis can help Data Analysts better understand potential earnings and plan their future career trajectories within the data field.

 ### Data Visualisation